 In this sprint we’ll deliver a technical diagnostics audit, experiential journey analysis and commercial goal review to our client.
 These documents will form the backlog for ongoing performance UX work – so keep them safe in secure cloud storage.

 The technical diagnostics audit

 Technical performance essentially boils down to speed.
 How quickly can the user find the site (in search)?
 How fast is your digital product in giving the user what they want?
 And how accessible is it?
 Although speed has been used in search ranking for some time, it was focused on desktop searches.
 This year, Google announced page speed will be a ranking factor for mobile searches.
 This now makes technical website performance more important than ever.

 In order to diagnose the current state of technical performance, we need to gather benchmark data.
 We’ll use three sources of data that are all free.
-You’ll want to run your client’s site through: PageSpeed Insights, GTmetrix and Lighthouse.
+You’ll want to run your client’s site through: PageSpeed Insights (opens in new tab), GTmetrix (opens in new tab) and Lighthouse (opens in new tab).
 For the latter you’ll want to run all reports except the Progressive Web App one.

 To compile your findings, you should provide an executive summary of why you are conducting the audit (benchmarking) and show the scores from the three sources up front.
 You should ideally explain to the client what each source looks at and why you chose it.

 For the rest of the audit, compile the recommendations from the three tools into chapters with numbered lists of recommendations.
 Your chapters should be: basic site setup, speed and performance, accessibility and SEO.
 The chapters form themes you can use in the coming months and the numbers will enable you and the client to refer to line items during discussions.
 All of these elements directly affect the user and being able to talk about them is absolutely essential to being a user advocate to your client.